Canlubang

-Canlubang is a major industrial zone located in the province of Laguna, southwest of Metro Manila in the Philippines.
+Canlubang is a major industrial zone located in the province of Laguna, Philippines.
 It was once a hacienda during the Spanish colonial period.
-Canlubang straddles two component cities of Laguna: Cabuyao, Calamba and the municipality of Silang in Cavite.
+Canlubang straddles two component cities of Laguna: Cabuyao, Calamba, the municipality of Silang in Cavite, and the city of Tagaytay.

 The official political unit with the name Canlubang is a barangay in Calamba, Laguna.
-It is the largest and most populated barangay in Calamba.
+It is the largest and most populated barangay in Calamba and the second most populated in Laguna.

 Canlubang covers major industrial zones.
 The Nuvali development of Ayala Land could be found in the barangay and extends to as far as Cabuyao and Santa Rosa, Laguna.

+MCDC is the seat government of brgy.
+Canlubang after Ceris since 2017.

 History

 The history of Canlubang can be traced back to the 16th century.
 It was originally owned by a group of sangleys residing in Calamba.
 It was confiscated by the government and sold at a public auction to a peninsular Spaniard, Don Tomas de Andaya in 1678.
 It was then acquired by the Jesuits in 1759.
 When the Jesuits were expelled from the Philippines, the land was again confiscated by the government and sold again at a public auction to Don Jose Clemente de Azanza in 1802.
 It was acquired by the Dominicans in 1830.